Discovery Grants (individual) program

 • original research reported in books or technical reports

-You may include other activities or information to help committees evaluate your contributions to and impact on science and engineering, including interdisciplinary research.
+You are encouraged to include other activities or information to help committees evaluate your contributions to and impact on science and engineering, including interdisciplinary research.

 For more information, refer to NSERC’s Guidelines on the assessment of contributions to research, training and mentoring.